Media and Climate Change Observatory (MeCCO)

 Statement of Method

-We monitor fifty-two sources across twenty-eight countries in seven different regions around the world.
+We monitor 74 sources (across newspapers, radio and TV) in 38 countries in seven different regions around the world.
 We assemble the data by accessing archives through the Lexis Nexis, Proquest and Factiva databases via the University of Colorado libraries.
 These sources are selected through a decision processes involving weighting of three main factors:

 - geographical diversity (favoring a greater geographical range)